 - Chop, sauté, then toss with cooked bulgur, lemon juice, parsley, and mint.

-What’s our favorite way to eat artichoke hearts?
+What’s one of our favorite ways to eat artichoke hearts?
 Try this recipe.

 Time: 15 minutes

 9 oz. frozen artichoke hearts, thawed, drained, and patted dry

 8 oz. shiitake mushrooms, caps sliced, stems discarded

 1 15 oz. can no-salt-added chickpeas, drained and rinsed

 1 Tbs. fresh lemon juice, more to taste

 1. In a large non-stick skillet, sauté the artichokes in 1 Tbs. oil until browned.
 Remove from the pan.

 2. Sauté the mushrooms in 1 Tbs. oil until browned.
 Remove from the pan.

 3. Sauté the chickpeas in 1 Tbs. oil until lightly browned.